rodo/docs/continuous-views.rst

 Viewing Continuous Views
 ---------------------------

 To view the continuous views currently in the system, you can run the following query:

 .. code-block:: pipeline

 	SELECT * FROM pipeline_views();

 Don't worry about all of the columns returned--most of them are only for internal use.
 The important columns are :code:`name`, which contains the name you gave the continuous view when you created it; and :code:`query`, which contains the continuous view's query definition.

+.. note:: available from version 0.9.0

 Inferred Schemas
 --------------------